Loading

 Most importantly, be kind to yourself.

-Even with all the automation in the world, it doesn't take away from the fact that job searching can feel demoralizing.
+Even with all the automation in the world, job searching can still feel demoralizing.
 It can take months to find a role that is a good fit for you.
-It can feel like your life is in purgatory while everyone else around you seems to be living it up.
+It can feel like your life is in purgatory while everyone else seems to be getting ahead.

 Spending too much time obsessing over your email for that recruiter email?
 Give yourself permission to take a break.
 Go outside.
-Binge watch some television.
+Binge-watch your favorite show or discover new music.
 Read a book.

 You can and you will find a new job that will utilize your talents.
 You've got this!